 This not only helps to build you up as a force to be reckoned with in your industry, it gives people who want to know a little bit more about you and your business greater insight.
-When blogging, you share information for free to gain a potential client’s trust.
+When blogging as a wedding planner, you share information for free to gain a potential client’s trust.
 If you’re saying ‘I don’t know what I can talk about’, trust me, you haven’t been in the wedding planning business long enough!
-From how to set up an event, to how to start an event planning business, the topic possibilities are endless.
+From how to set up an event, to how to start an event planning business, the blog topic possibilities for wedding planners are endless.

 3) Gather and Use Your Email List